avinetworks/avi-helm-charts/docs/AKO/crds/httprule.md

       applicationPersistence: cookie-userid-persistence

-The application persistence profile can be used to maintain stickyness to a server instance based on cookie values, headers etc.
+The application persistence profile can be used to maintain stickyness to a server instance based on cookie values, headers etc. for a desired duration of time.

 #### Express health monitors
 HTTPRule CRD can be used to express health monitor references.
 The health monitor reference should have been created in the Avi Controller prior to this CRD creation.